-- Considered the work performed by the Council's valuers, including the adequacy of the scope of the work performed, their professional capabilities and the results of their work; - Engaged our valuations specialist (EY Real Estates) to review a sample of asset valuations to verify the reasonableness of the valuation methodology applied and key assumptions used, including the potential impact of Covid-19 on valuation uncertainties.
-Our sample included total 8 properties - 3 investment properties and 5 from the other land and buildings category; - Sample tested key asset information used by the valuers in performing their valuation; - Considered the annual cycle of valuations to ensure that assets have been valued within an appropriate timescale. - Considered any specific changes to assets that have occurred and whether these have been communicated to the valuer; - Reviewed assets not subject to valuation in 2020/21 to confirm that the remaining asset base is not materially misstated; - Considered changes to useful economic lives as a result of the most recent valuation; - Tested accounting entries have been correctly processed in the financial statements.
+- Considered the work performed by the Council's valuers, including the adequacy of • the scope of the work performed, their professional capabilities and the results of their work; - Engaged our valuations specialist (EY Real Estates) to review a sample of asset valuations to verify the reasonableness of the valuation methodology applied and key assumptions used, including the potential impact of Covid-19 on valuation uncertainties.
+Our sample included total 8 properties - 3 investment properties and 5 from the other land and buildings category; - Sample tested key asset information used by the valuers in performing their ٠ valuation; - Considered the annual cycle of valuations to ensure that assets have been valued within an appropriate timescale. - Considered any specific changes to assets that have occurred and whether these have been communicated to the valuer; - Reviewed assets not subject to valuation in 2020/21 to confirm that the remaining asset base is not materially misstated; - Considered changes to useful economic lives as a result of the most recent valuation; and - Tested accounting entries have been correctly processed in the financial statements.

-We have substantially completed our work on above procedures but have not yet concluded our work as of the date of this report.
+We have completed our work on above procedures and have not identified any issues.